MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 Starts a deployment with a container running in a pod.
 The container running inside a pod is an image of an nginx server.
 Kubectl fetches the image & version from a Container Registry.

-#### 5.2.4 What is a deployment?
+#### 5.2.4 What is deployment?

 Deployment represents a group of replicas of the same pod.
-It keeps your pods running, even if a node on which some of them run on fails.
+It keeps your pods running, even if a node on which some of them run fails.
 You can use a deployment to contain a component of your application or even the entire application.
 To see the running pods run:

 ```sh
 kubectl get pods